-- Specialist advice is guidance provided by a specialist to a general practitioner (GP) or clinician within primary care. - It can be verbal or written and is provided before a referral is made, in response to a referral which has been triaged, or while the patient is waiting to be seen:
+- Specialist advice is guidance provided by a specialist to a general practitioner (GP) or clinician within primary care. - Specialist advice can be verbal or written.
+It is provided before a referral is made, in response to a referral which has been triaged, or while the patient is waiting to be seen.

-What are the benefits of Specialist Advice?

-Patients Improved patient experience: it enables many patients to receive specialist advice on their care quickly - via their GP Improved access to services through reduced waiting times and a minimised risk of unnecessary hospital appointments More clarity on next steps of care when specialist advice is comprehensively offered, they know a decision has been made by a specialist and only receive an appointment if needed Reduced patient journeys, transport costs and pressure on hospital car parks - including a positive impact on the environment Requesting Clinicians Rapid access to specialist advice for individual patients Reduced unnecessary referrals into secondary care, with a reduced risk of referral redirection or rejection Improved knowledge and expertise to support future management of patients Increased opportunities to inform continued learning and professional development Specialist advice and feedback from triagers provides an opportunity to help embed specialty guidelines Service Providers More cost-effective use of clinician time and expertise, helping to develop increased flexibility of service delivery Reduced appointment demand in high volume specialties with long waiting times Improved integration and relationships between primary and secondary care Opportunity to generate additional income via ERF to support the sustainability of Specialist Advice services Provides an opportunity to help embed specialty guidelines within the advice responses Commissioners Greater confidence that secondary care referrals are appropriate Reduced cost of outpatient attendances Patients are managed outside the hospital setting for longer Increased co-ordination between GPs and hospitals Opportunity to generate additional income via ERF Comprehensive offering of specialist advice within specialties can help with the development of future improvement projects: single point of access, community triage service, etc.

-What are the Secondary Care Enablers for Quality Specialist Advice?
+Benefits of specialist advice

+Patients

+- Improved patient

+experience as it enables

+patients to receive specialist

+advice on their care quickly

+via their GP.

+- Improved access to services through reduced waiting times and a minimised risk of unnecessary hospital appointments.

+- Reduced patient journeys, transport costs and pressure on hospital car parks - including a positive impact on the environment.

+Requesting clinicians

+- Rapid access to specialist advice for individual patients. - Reduced unnecessary referrals into secondary care, with a reduced risk of referral redirection or rejection. - Improved knowledge and expertise to support future management of patients. - Increased opportunities to inform continued learning and professional development.

+Service providers

+- More cost-effective use of clinician time and expertise, and increased flexibility of service delivery. - Reduced appointment demand in high volume specialties with long waiting times. - Improved integration and relationships between primary and secondary care. - Provides an opportunity to help embed specialty guidelines within the advice responses.

+Commissioners

+- Greater confidence that secondary care referrals are appropriate. - Reduced cost of outpatient attendances. - Patients are managed outside the hospital setting for longer. - Increased co-ordination between GPs and hospitals. - Can help with the development of future improvement projects: single point of access, community triage service, etc.

+Secondary care enablers for quality specialist advice

-Clinical Enablers:
+Clinical enablers:

-- Clinical Guidelines and clear referral pathways (which are preferably SEL-wide, well-advertised, easily accessible on GP and secondary care systems and used by both GPs and Specialists in the context of requesting or responding to Specialist Advice). - Strong Relationships between Specialists and GPs (education and engagement events, open dialogue, easily accessible). - Clear routes for GPs to make referrals/requests into Specialist Services (available on Consultant Connect or on e-RS for A&G and RAS Triage, single points of access for services where possible or very few options available on e-RS). - Time & resources Specialists require ring-fenced time to provide quality advice and a rota should be established so Specialists are aware of who is responsible.
-Specialists should be trained in giving quality advice and make use of available digital aids to maximise consistency of response, quality and efficiency, e.g. templates / smart phrases within software.
-Technical Enablers:
+- Clinical guidelines and clear referral pathways, used by both GPs and specialists in the context of requesting or responding to specialist advice.
+They should be well-advertised and easily accessible on GP and secondary care systems, preferably SEL-wide. - Strong relationships between specialists and GPs, enabled by education/engagement events, open dialogue, and being easily accessible. - Clear routes for GPs to make referrals/requests into specialist services (via Consultant Connect or e-RS A&G, and referral assessment service (RAS) triage) should be established, ideally with a single point of access or few options on e-RS. - Adequate time and resources; specialists require ring-fenced time to provide quality advice, and a rota should be established so specialists know who is responsible.
+Specialists should be trained in giving quality advice and make use of available digital aids (e.g., templates/smart phrases within software), to maximise the consistency, quality, and efficiency of responses.

+Technical enablers: